Deliveries to hospitals and medical centers are unavailable for all products.

 Regular watering and occasional fertilisation during the growing season are essential for optimal growth.
 They will help maintain the plant's health and promote blooming.

-10. Dendrobium Crumenatum
+10. Dendrobium crumenatum

 Dendrobium crumenatum, commonly known as the Pigeon Orchid, is an epiphytic orchid frequently seen on roadside trees in Singapore.
 It blooms approximately nine days after heavy rainstorms, a response triggered by the drop in temperature following the rain.